rickypeng99/gomokuCplusplus/DEVELOPMENT.md

 ## 2018 - Apr 23rd
 I have built a simple AI, it is woking pretty well

+## 2018 - Apr 29th
+The player is now able to pick which mode to play (Versus AI or 1v1 mode)

 ## Future goal
 Build a better AI with minimax tree and alpha-beta pruning.